Five of the Longest Prison Sentences Ever Given in the United States

 28 Life Sentences, 1 Death Sentence and 99 Years: Bobbie Joe Long

 Bobbie Joe Long of Florida was found guilty for raping more than 50 women and killing more than 25 women.
 His modus operandi was that he would respond to classified ads for small appliances and if the woman answering that ad was alone, he would rape her.
 He was found guilty and sentenced to 1 death sentence, 28 life sentences and 99 years for his heinous crimes.

 These cases are extreme and by no means a sample of the criminal justice system.
 The reason for such extreme sentences is the jury’s verdict combined with mandatory sentencing laws as well as the judge’s discretion – especially regarding the terrible nature of the crime.

 If you have been arrested or you are being charged with a violent crime, it is important to understand that Florida statutes allow for enhanced penalties – which can dramatically increase a sentencing period.
-Speak with a criminal defense attorney right away by calling the Law Office of Timothy Armstrong, P.A. at 904-356-8618 or by contacting us online.
+Speak with a criminal defense attorney right away by calling The Armstrong Law Group, P.A. at 904-356-8618 or by contacting us online.